gywhitel/Image-Processing/README.md

 - Test the robustness after image transformation
 - Feature matching
 ## Project II
+- Image Feature extraction
   - Traverse images in folders
   - extract the object index by regular expression filter
   - store all the feature in a text file